 - Wanted to be a doctor back in high school

 - The cliche of making a difference in people’s lives

-- Getting the influence from his mom who was a medical technologist
+- Being influenced by his mom who was a medical technologist

 - Thinking that a career in medicine is the best way to impact people’s lives